hoppend/Today_Events/README.md

 # Today_Events
-A script to display Todays Event Titles from an ICS file on a website.
+A Java script, script to display Todays Event Titles from an ICS file on a website.